TABLE OF CONTENTS

 Now that you know how to set up your account to tag products in your organic posts, it’s important to make sure you utilize this feature to its fullest and understand its reach.

 For starters, each image or video can contain up to five product tags and up to 20 products can be tagged within a multi-image post.
 This means you have quite a bit of real estate to utilize.
 With this, beware of bombarding your feed with too many product posts.
 It may come off as too aggressive and drive some potential customers away.
-Learning to appeal to your online audience is a skill that will take some time to hone in.
+Learning to appeal to your online audience is a skill that will take some time to master.

 What if you could show your posts to the specific group of people who are most likely to use them?
 With Instagram Ads, it’s possible.
 You can target your ads to show based on settings you can control.
-You can target by demographics, location, interests, behaviors, create custom audiences, use lookalike audiences, or use automated targeting.
+You can target by demographics, location, interests, and behaviors, create custom audiences, use lookalike audiences, or use automated targeting.

 These paid ads can also be set to show in a specific area or particular format within the app such as Stories Ads, Photo Ads, Video Ads, Carousel Ads, Collection Ads, or ads in the Explore section.